E. Jean Carroll v. Donald J. Trump: Trial (January 2024)

 The trial began on January 16, 2024, with Trump in attendance and Judge Lewis A. Kaplan presiding.
 A nine-member jury was selected, again being anonymous even to the lawyers and judge, who recommended using nicknames for further protection.
 Ahead of opening statements, Trump's Truth Social account made 22 posts about Carroll, which the latter's counsel cited in opening statements.
 Habba argued that Carroll's attackers were not inspired by Trump because Carroll was first attacked online before Trump denied her allegations.
 Habba insinuated that Carroll wanted "Trump to pay her for the mean tweets".
 The judge scolded Habba for repeating some arguments about topics he had already ruled on.

 On January 17, Carroll testified and was cross-examined.
 Her counsel complained that during testimony, Trump could be heard saying things like "witch hunt" and "con job"; he also reportedly pounded the table.
 The judge warned Trump that he could force him to leave.
 Trump replied that he "would love it".
 Trump posted on Truth Social that he felt obligated to attend "every moment" of the trial, in addition to attacks on the judge and asserting that he was the one who was owed damages.
-(Note: Trump attacked the judge for being a Bill Clinton appointee (as he had during the CNN town hall) and alleged he had Trump derangement syndrome (as he had done a few days earlier).
-According to Chris Cillizza (writing for CNN), Trump derangement syndrome "is just the preferred nomenclature of Trump defenders who view those who oppose him and his policies as nothing more than the blind hatred of those who preach tolerance and free speech".)
-Judge Kaplan corrected Habba on trial procedure multiple times, including the process of entering evidence.
+(Note: Trump attacked the judge for being a Bill Clinton appointee (as he had during the CNN town hall) and alleged he had Trump derangement syndrome (TDS), as he had done a few days earlier.
+According to CNN's Chris Cillizza, TDS "is just the preferred nomenclature of Trump defenders who view those who oppose him and his policies as nothing more than the blind hatred of those who preach tolerance and free speech".)
+(Note: Judge Kaplan corrected Habba on trial procedure multiple times, including the process of entering evidence.)

 Trump did not attend trial on January 18, as he attended his mother-in-law's funeral.
 A Northwestern University professor serving as an expert witness for Carroll argued that $12.1 million could be fairly spent on paying conservative pundits to repair Carroll's reputation.
 In her cross-examination by Habba, Carroll testified that she would prefer to have the reputation she did before accusing Trump as opposed to the popularity she gained, which she said "lowered" her reputation.
 After that day's proceedings, the court adjourned for the week.